NEW RESEARCH: A Concordia study looks at the risks of using open-source coding blocks

 Montreal, December 21, 2017 - Remember when one programmer nearly broke the internet in 2016?

 He deleted 11 lines of code.
 Those lines made up left-pad, a small, open-source package of code depended on by big websites like Reddit, Twitter, Spotify and Facebook.
 The ensuing panic inspired a Concordia researcher to investigate what we can learn from the incident.

-“When the original programmer who created left-pad decided to delete his package, it almost brought the internet to its knees,” says Emad Shihab, Concordia University Research Chair in Analytics for Quality Mobile Software and associate professor in the Department of Computer Science and Software Engineering.
+“When the original programmer who created left-pad decided to delete his package, it almost brought the internet to its knees,” says Emad Shihab, associate professor in Concordia’s Department of Computer Science and Software Engineering.